-A new species of a giant dinosaur has been found in South Africa’s Free State Province.
-The plant-eating dinosaur, named Ledumahadi mafube, weighed 12 tonnes and stood about four metres high at the hips.
+A new species of giant dinosaur has been found in South Africa’s Free State Province.
+The plant-eating dinosaur, named Ledumahadi mafube, weighed 12 tonnes and stood about four meters (13 feet) high at the hips.
 Ledumahadi mafube was the largest land animal alive on Earth when it lived, nearly 200 million years ago.
 It was roughly double the size of a large African elephant.

-A team of international scientists, led by University of the Witwatersrand (Wits) palaeontologist Professor Jonah Choiniere, described the new species in the journal Current Biology today.
+A team of international scientists, led by University of the Witwatersrand (Wits) paleontologist Professor Jonah Choiniere, described the new species in the journal Current Biology today.

 The dinosaur’s name is Sesotho for “a giant thunderclap at dawn” (Sesotho is one of South Africa’s 11 official languages and an indigenous language in the area where the dinosaur was found).